kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+Will we meet again
-soup, the salad, fish and all
+How swift it is
-Mountain-top jewels
+and gazes at the moon.